-The accuracy of the position sensor is vital for the EM 120 data accuracy, and it is therefore important that the relative timing of vessel position data and system depth data is correct.
+The accuracy of the position sensor is vital for the EM 1002 data accuracy, and it is therefore important that the relative timing of vessel position data and system depth data is correct.
 To define the "age" of the positioning system input data, you can enter a position delay.

-- 1 Access the Installation menu. - A dedicated field is available to define the position delay. - → Access to the Installation Menu is described on page 25. - → The parameter fields for the Position delay are described in detail on page 130. - 2 Define which positioning system you wish to modify. - $\rightarrow$ This is explained on page 128. - 3 Set the Position Delay for the selected system. - → The correct Position Delay is found by running a Calibration, described on page 260.
+- 1 Access the Installation menu. - A dedicated field is available to define the position delay. - → The parameter fields for the Position delay are described in detail on page 130. - 2 Define which positioning system you wish to modify. - \rightarrow This is explained on page 129. - 3 Set the Position Delay for the selected system. - → The correct Position Delay is found by running a Calibration, described on page 254.